 A foraminotomy is a type of spine surgery that aims to widen the foramina of the spine, which are the narrow funnels through which nerve roots exit the spinal canal.

 When certain spine conditions, such as spinal stenosis, cause the foramina to narrow, the nerve roots can become compressed, resulting in pain and other symptoms of discomfort.
 This often occurs in the lumbar spine (lower back), though it may occur in the cervical spine (neck) as well.

 The purpose of a foraminotomy is to widen one or more foramina by removing a portion of the spine that is damaged or out of alignment and causing the walls of the foramina to narrow.
 For example, if a disc in the spine bulges and moves into the spinal canal, the space for the nerve roots to travel out of the canal becomes narrowed.
 The foraminotomy surgery would remove a portion of the bulging disc in order to maintain adequate space in the foramina for the nerve roots to travel without getting pinched.

-It should be noted that there are at least two different surgical approaches for opening up the foramina – the forminotomy and the foraminectomy.
-While the goal of a foraminotomy is to remove as little tissue as possible and thus protect the structural strength of the spine, a foraminectomy involves a large amount of bone and tissue removal.
-In either case, before closing the incision surgeons may deem it necessary to perform a spinal fusion to increase stability in the spinal column.
+There are two different surgical approaches for widening the foramina — minimally invasive surgery and open spine surgery.
+While the goal of a foraminotomy is to remove as little tissue as possible and thus protect the structural integrity of the spine, the open spine approach involves a larger amount of bone and tissue removal.
+In either case, before closing the incision, surgeons may deem it necessary to perform a spinal fusion to increase stability in the spinal column.